benjaminion/upgrading-ethereum-book/src/book.md

 Validators are organised into committees that collectively vote (make attestations) on blocks.
 Each committee is active at exactly one slot per epoch, but several committees are active at each slot.
 The `CommitteeIndex` type is an index into the list of committees active at a slot.

 The beacon chain's committee-based design is a large part of what makes it practical to implement while maintaining security.
 If all validators were active all the time, there would be an overwhelming number of messages to deal with.
-And the random shuffling makes it very hard to game.
+The random shuffling of committees make them very hard to subvert by an attacker without a supermajority of stake.

 [TODO: link to Committees section]::

 #### ValidatorIndex

 Each validator making a successful deposit is consecutively assigned a unique validator index number that is permanent, remaining even after the validator exits.
-This is necessary as the validator's balance is associated with its index, so it needs to be preserved even if the validator exits, since there is no mechanism available yet to transfer that balance elsewhere.
+It is permanent because the validator's balance is associated with its index, so the data needs to be preserved when the validator exits, at least until the balance is withdrawn at an unknown future time.

 #### Gwei